gvwilson/thirdbit/src/fiction/darker-web/index.md

-The younger man stops himself from mimicking his opponent's body language (another trick learned from the leadership retreat) but is unable to prevent himself from feeling like *he* has somehow been called onto the carpet.
+The younger man stops himself from mimicking his opponent's body language (another trick learned from the leadership retreat) but is unable to prevent himself from feeling that he has somehow been called onto the carpet.
 "It isn't foolishness, Wingate.
 You've seen the report from Finance.
 The Pabodie Foundation has signalled that they can't make another donation,